Hans Christian Heg: Vandalizing of Heg's statue in Madison, Wisconsin

 A statue of Hans Christian Heg by Paul Fjelde was installed at the King Street approach to the State Capitol in Madison, Wisconsin in 1925.
 On June 23, 2020, rioters incensed by the arrest of a member of Black Lives Matter used a towing vehicle to pull the statue down.
 It was then vandalized, decapitated and thrown into Lake Monona.
 The words "black is beautiful" were spray-painted on the plinth, just above Heg's name.
 Forward, a statue designed by Jean Pond Miner Coburn to represent the state of Wisconsin, was also pulled down.
-Both statues were later recovered by the authorities, though Heg was said to have lost a leg.
+Both statues were later recovered by the authorities, though Heg's was said to have lost a leg.

-At a July 20, 2020, meeting of the Wisconsin Capitol and Executive Residence Board the board voted unanimously to restore both Heg's statue and Forward to their original condition and placement atop their pedestals.
-Since his statue's head was still missing, state officials plan to create a new one using a statue of Heg in the town of Norway as a model.
+On July 20, 2020, the Wisconsin Capitol and Executive Residence Board voted unanimously to restore both Heg's statue and Forward to their original condition and placement atop their pedestals.
+Since his statue's head was still missing, state officials planned to create a new one using a statue of Heg in the town of Norway as a model.
 The state of Wisconsin received a grant of $30,000 from the National Endowment for the Humanities the following October towards the expense of repairing of both the Heg and Forward statues.
 The statues were taken to Detroit where Venus Bronze Works Inc. worked to restore them, with reinstallation on the Capitol grounds then anticipated by July 2021.
-By mid September 2021, Heg's statue was "nearly ready to be shipped to Wisconsin."
+By mid-September 2021, Heg's statue was "nearly ready to be shipped to Wisconsin".

-On September 21, 2021, the Statue was reinstated.
+On September 21, 2021, the statue was reinstated.